thojor79/bacillus_c64/README.md

 For a real C64 there are various possibilities.
-First is to use the existing .D64 disk image file (generated with  make bacillus.d64  or already available) and transfer it with X1541 to a real floppy disk and load the game with read hardware.
+First is to use the existing .D64 disk image file (generated with  make bacillus.d64  or already available) and transfer it with X1541 to a real floppy disk and load the game with real hardware.
 Or use the floppy emulator hardware with SD cards etc.

 For example use OpenCBM and its program d64copy to transfer the .D64 files: